A guide to recycling your waste

 You might find your old paper returns as a disposal coffee cup, or your old beverage cartons (the paper element) as recycled toilet paper.

-Luxembourg residents each throw away 118kg of food per year.
+Luxembourg residents each throw away 91kg of food per year.
 Whilst the catering industry and supermarkets now work to redistribute uneaten items, it’s worth remembering that the collective amount of individual waste is significantly higher than that produced in the hospitality industry.

 Foodsharing.lu has several distribution points for unwanted food and you can check their Facebook pages for dates and times when you can collect things such as bread.
 Items are given out on a first come, first served basis.

-Why do some things not get recycled?
+Why don't some things get recycled?

 The short answer is that either the technology is not there to do the job, or waste volumes are too low.
 In a few cases, the ecological costs are too high, in terms of energy required to do the recycling, and of course the price of recycled materials may not be competitive versus the price of raw materials.